clj-commons/aleph/README.md

   prn)
 ```

-While Aleph attempts to mimic the clj-http API and capabilities fully, it does not currently support multipart requests, cookie stores, or proxy servers.
+Aleph attempts to mimic the clj-http API and capabilities fully.
+It does support multipart requests, cookie stores and proxy servers, but API for those features differs slightly from `clj-http` version due to the difference in underlying implementations.
 To learn more, [read the example code](http://aleph.io/examples/literate.html#aleph.examples.http).

 ### WebSockets